vulnman/vulnman/docs/introduction/install.rst

 Run using Docker Compose
 ########################

-Adjust the credentials and paths in the docker-compose.yml file.
+Adjust the credentials and paths in the ``docker-compose.yml`` file.

-For the docker image to work, you need to add the following content to your local_settings.py file.
+For the docker image to work, you need to setup PostgreSQL in your :ref:`local_settings.py<introduction-configuration>` file.

 .. code-block:: python